Aerosmite/pics-sorter/README.md

 ### Installing

-Once you download `file_sorter.py`, open it with your favorite text-editing sofware.
+Once you download [file_sorter.py](file_sorter.py), open it with your favorite text-editing sofware.

-You have to define several values after `# Init`.
-Go get your own API key [here](https://developers.google.com/maps/documentation/geocoding/start#get-a-key) and past the key in `gmaps_key`
+Go get your own API key [here](https://developers.google.com/maps/documentation/geocoding/start#get-a-key) and past the key in `gmaps_key`.

 Change the `dir_path` to the directory which contains all your pics **without any subdirectory**.

 You can also change the maximum distance or duration before spliting an event with `distance_max and duration_max`.

 ### Launching